lguez/Ml2pl/README.md

 The target pressure levels should be in a text file called `press_levels.txt` in the current directory at run-time.
 The first line of the file is skipped, assuming it is a title line.
 Pressure levels should be in hPa, in any order, one value per line.
-There is no constraint on these values nor on the number of values.
+There should be at least one target pressure level.
+There is no other constraint on these values nor on the number of values.

 There is [an example for file